elliotperviz/cmms/qm/README.md

 ### Solution for (periodic) crystalline materials - The Bloch functions

+### Practical considerations

+- Choice of pseudopotential
+- Choice of exchange correlation functional
+- Plane wave cutoff convergence
+- K-point mesh convergence
+- NBANDS - Abinit fills electronic states by counting valence electrons in pseudopotential file and occupying lowest levels (initial guess to the ground state)

+### Extensions
+Briefly mention excited state DFT, spin-polarised DFT (i.e. brief high-level overview)

+### Comparison to MD

+- Comparison of computational complexity of MD vs DFT (e.g. scaling with number of atoms)

+## Abinit

-- We use the software Abinit, which implements the numerical/computational solution to the above question by implementation of the quantum equations of density functional theory using a plane-wave basis-set approach.
+In these tutorials we will use the software Abinit, which implements the numerical/computational solution to the above question by implementation of the quantum equations of density functional theory using a plane-wave basis-set approach.
   - plane wave basis
   - HK existence theorem
   - Exchange correlation functional
   - HK variational theorem
   - SCF cycle, solve for the ground state only

-- Comparison of computational complexity of MD vs DFT (e.g. scaling with number of atoms)

-- Extension: briefly mention excited state DFT, spin-polarised DFT (i.e. brief high-level overview)

-## Abinit

 Required input files:
 - Pseudopotential file(s)